iomesh/docs/docs/advanced-functions/external-storage.md

     NAME            TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                                                          AGE
     iomesh-access   LoadBalancer   10.96.22.212   192.168.2.1     3260:32012/TCP,10206:31920/TCP,10201:31402/TCP,10207:31802/TCP   45h
     ```
-6. Run the following command to set `spec.redirector.iscsiVirtualIP` to the external IP of `iomesh-access` service.
-After the modification is saved, the `iomesh-iscsi-redirector` pod will be automatically restarted to make modifications effective.
+6. Set `spec.redirector.iscsiVirtualIP` to the external IP by running the following command.
+Once edited, the `iomesh-iscsi-redirector` pod will automatically restart to make the modification take effect.

-    > **_NOTE_:** `spec.redirector.iscsiVirtualIP` should be the same as the external IP of `iomesh-access` service.
+    > **_NOTE_:** `spec.redirector.iscsiVirtualIP` should be the same as the external IP.
 If the external IP is changed, update `spec.redirector.iscsiVi rtualIP`.

 <!--END_DOCUSAURUS_CODE_TABS-->